ndsev/zserio/doc/ZserioLanguageOverview.md

 ### Message Types

-Message type must be a non-parameterized compound type.
+Message type must be a non-parameterized compound type or `bytes`.
 Parameterized types are not allowed since the parameters are not stored in the bit stream.
-However parameterized types can be still used in the type's subtree.
+However parameterized types can be still used in the types' subtree.
+The `bytes` type can be used when raw data format is needed - e.g. when the message is an image.

 > Since `2.0.0`